Mxtthi/unexpectedBRUM/README.md

 ## todo

+- change the way crossings work
-- track creation
+- only show certain part of track (fov)
-- add car
+- keyUp is inconsistent